ztahir/puppet-vagrant-oc11.2/README.md

 - Download and install Oracle VirtualBox (latest version should be fine)
 - Download and install Vagrant (latest version should be fine)
 - Download all the necessary software (To Be Installed - see table above) and place it in a folder in your host machine.
-The Software listed above are all available [here](http://ppl.ug/LPZQYuf_xMI/) including the basebox
 - Download the base box (an Oracle Enterprise Linux 6.6 OS) for Vagrant manually from [here](https://www.dropbox.com/s/f5jk8tym60efisp/oel66.box?dl=0)(if not done already) and add it to vagrant boxes list using the following command
 ```
 vagrant box add --name <<name>> <<path to the box file>>